hankfanchiu/polls-app/README.md

 ## Schema

 - An author (user) owns a poll.
-- A poll contains a question.
+- A poll contains many questions.
 - Each question has many answer choices.
 - Other users submit responses to the question by selecting one of the available answer choices.